 “Rielle Hunter said she did not feel the energy was right in the first set of rooms,” Young recalled.
 The party later was given two luxury suites on the hotel’s top floor, he added.
-The Westin brand is owned by Starwood Hotels & Resorts Worldwide Inc. (HOT)
+The Westin brand is owned by Starwood Hotels & Resorts Worldwide Inc. (HOT:US)

 The group stayed at the Florida hotel until Christmas Eve, when they flew to Baron’s home in Aspen, Colorado, Young told jurors.
 They left Baron’s house just before New Years and flew to San Diego, California, where they stayed at the Loews Coronado Bay Hotel, he added.
 The hotel is owned by New York- based Loews Corp.
-(L)
+(L:US)

 Hunter and the others stayed at the 439-room hotel, which features a 3,800-square-foot organic herb garden to supply its kitchens according to its website, until Jan.
 2, 2008, when they flew back to Baron’s home in Aspen.
 Five days later, the party flew to Santa Barbara, California, where they stayed at the Biltmore Four Seasons Hotel.